dorothysyu/music-charts-warehouse/README.md

 password =[password]
 ```

-> Note: The default user is `root.` The password is your MySQL password you set up earlier.  is Make sure there is no extraneous whitespace before typing in your password.
+> Note: The default user is `root.` The password is your MySQL password you set up earlier.
+Make sure there is no extraneous whitespace before typing in your password.

 To set up the database, open MySQL Workbench.
 Select and open the local instance.
-Go to File -> Open SQL Script -> [path to music-charts-warehouse]\charts_app\server\lib -> Select `musicschema`.
+Go to File -> Open SQL Script -> `[path to music-charts-warehouse]\charts_app\server\lib` -> Select `musicschema`.
 Execute the file (this is the yellow lightning bolt in the toolbar above the editor).
 After running it, it should look something like this:

 ![ ](sqlsetup.png "Site demo")